-Using command line, the way to create configurations in WLM is simply to create new directories under /etc/wlm, to copy the contents from one configuration already made to the new one (if this is the first configuration, use /etc/wlm/templates) and edit the files manually.
+Using the command line, the way to create configurations in WLM is simply to create new directories under /etc/wlm, to copy the contents from one configuration to the new one (if this is the first configuration, use /etc/wlm/templates) and edit the files manually.
 The name of the configurations will be the subdirectory names under /etc/wlm.

-So, if in our example, we already had the configuration, daytime, which could have been created by setting up the subdirectory, /etc/wlm/daytime, and creating the classes in it, we could now copy this configuration into newly-created /etc/wlm/nightime1 and /etc/wlm/nightime2 subdirectories and edit the files manually to alter the tier attribute of the classes.
-The mkclass command could be used to set up new classes (see also Section 3.3.3.2, "Adding a class - mkclass" on page 58), and the lsclass command could be used to list the contents of our new configurations (see also Section 3.3.3.4, "Listing the classes - lsclass" on page 71).
+So, if in our example if you already had the configuration, daytime, which could have been created by setting up the subdirectory, /etc/wlm/daytime, and creating the classes in it, you could now copy this configuration into newly-created /etc/wlm/nightime1 and /etc/wlm/nightime2 subdirectories and edit the files manually to alter the tier attribute of the classes.
+The mkclass command could be used to set up new classes (see also "Adding a class - mkclass" on page 62), and the lsclass command could be used to list the contents of our new configurations (see also "Listing the classes - lsclass" on page 64).